 Q. How can Advanced Dynamo Industries claim a 10,000 hour full load operational service life when other generator manufacturers state a substantially lower service life, or make no claim at all?

-A. Advanced Dynamo Industries anticipates a full load service life of 10,000 hours for its generator lines due to the patented design and specifically chosen high quality generator components.
-These components include the heavy duty industrial Hyundai (gasoline) or Kubota (diesel) engines, an over capacity AC alternator and the 150% oversized cooling system.
-If you follow these simple installation and maintenance prerequisites, your Advanced Dynamo generator will provide reliable power and a long service life.
+A. Advanced Dynamo Industries anticipates a full load service life of 10,000 hours for our generators due to the patented design and specifically chosen high quality generator components.
+These components include the industrial cast iron Kubota engines, an over capacity AC alternator and the 150% over-sized cooling system.
+If you follow our simple installation and maintenance prerequisites, your Advanced Dynamo generator will provide reliable power and a long service life.

 - High Operational Heat is one of the main factors in premature engine failure.
 Advanced Dynamo generators are designed to be installed in conjunction with the Advanced Dynamo Heat / Exhaust Riser Pipe System.
 This patented system is effective in directing the generators exhaust and heat (particularly from the catalytic converter) away from the generator.
 This allows the generator to operate in a much reduced ambient temperature environment.

 - Another common major factor in generator break downs is a lack of adequate lubrication.
 Starting with the initial 50 hour break-in, the generator oil must be changed every 400 hours using full synthetic Mobile One Extended Duty 10w-30 weight oil.
 In colder climates we recommend a 5w-30 weight full synthetic oil, and for high heat climates, a 20w-50 full synthetic oil.
 A high capacity oil filter (as specified in the maintenance guide) is also required at each oil change interval.